waveworks-ai/FL/README.md

 ### Numpy compatibility

 The FL parser accepts standard numpy syntax for math functions and array manipulation as an alternative syntax.
-By using this syntax and not using the FL-specific features such as strict type annotations and statefulness, it's possible to write code that can bere used both in FL and Python environments.
+By using this syntax and not using the FL-specific features such as strict type annotations and statefulness, it's possible to write code that can be used both in FL and Python environments.

 ## Examples